Ccpding/Mandelpro-by-prasad/README.md

     ```bash
     cd Mandelpro-by-prasad
     ```
-3. Run the application file (or install the APK if on Android).
+3. Run the code file or build the app (or install the APK if on Android).

 ## 🧮 How it Works